-For the purposes of this grant a site will be defined using the school site by code as posted in the Oklahoma State Department of Education School District Directory at www.school-directory.
+For the purposes of this grant, a site will be defined using the school site code as posted in the Oklahoma State Department of Education School District Directory at www.sde.ok.gov/sde/state-school-directory.

 Applicants are limited to serve students from no more than two sites.
-Each site must meet the eligibility requirements.